jamen/pull-imux/readme.md

 # pull-imux

-> Transforim stream composed of smaller duplex streams
+> Transform stream composed of smaller duplex streams

 An inverse MUX stream.
 Returns a transform that is composed of channels (duplex streams)